 Students with Disabilities, IEP, or 504 Plans: If a student intends for their accommodations from an IEP or 504 plan to be honored in college courses, they will need to see the Office of Accessibility at RCCC in order to complete the intake form and submit documentation.
 Office of Accessibility

 Many CCP courses require textbooks or other materials.
-CCS may have books available to students to check out or may provide approval to purchase for Reimbursement.
+CCS may have books available to students to check out or may provide approval to purchase for up to $50 Reimbursement.
 Many courses provide a free E-Textbook already downloaded into your account for the course, so you may not need the actual textbook.
 Please research materials needed by logging into your RCCC Student Account on Blackboard (course syllabus or course materials), the RCCC Online Bookstore, WebAdvisor, or checking with the instructor directly.
-If the E-Textbook is not available and you need the textbook, you may request reimbursement by completing this form: CCP Textbook Request Form.
+If the E-Textbook is not available and you need the textbook, you may request reimbursement by completing this form: Fall 2020 CCP Textbook Request Form .

-- CCS does reimburse students for purchased books that students will surrender to CCS at the end of the course.
+- CCS reimburses up to $50 to students for purchased required books, e-textbooks, etc. that students will surrender to CCS at the end of the course.
 This is ONLY courses who do not provide pre-loaded E-Textbook – see below.

 - To find out the textbook you need for your RCCC CCP course go to https://rccc.textbookx.com/institutional/index.php This site will tell you exactly what you need for your course.

-- Before you buy a required hard copy book, fill out the CCP Textbook Request Form for Mrs. Jacobs (Lacee.firstname.lastname@example.org) .
-You must do this when your class begins (within the first week).
+- Before you buy a required hard copy textbook, fill out the designated CCP Textbook Reimbursement Form for the semester of the course.